Life in Rochester

 Take part in one of the many festivals Rochester offers.
 The Lilac Festival kicks off the "festival season" in mid-May.
 Live music, food trucks, and art takeover Highland Park for 10 days.
 The annual Rochester International Jazz Festival draws headliners from around the world, as well as thousands of visitors, for nine days in June.
 Not limited to jazz, free and ticketed performances are available daily and include blues, rock, reggae, soul, and classical musicians.

 Fisher is conveniently located on East Avenue, where many live shows are available on the street or in venues that line the street.
 Throughout the summer, neighborhood festivals showcase the unique culture of Rochester's neighborhoods, including the Park Ave Festival, the Corn Hill Arts Festival, and Party in the Park.

 As the home of such nationally known businesses as Wegmans, Bausch and Lomb, and Paychex, this city makes an ideal site for internships.
 Fisher students—often with the support of local alumni—connect with companies throughout Rochester to gain valuable experience.
-And students in nearly every discipline find service-learning opportunities that enhance their course work.
+And students in nearly every discipline find community-engaged learning opportunities that enhance their course work.